Director, Environmental Governance, Indonesia

 Expertise: Indonesia, environmental governance, democratization, political economy analysis, conflict and violence, migration, social change, local dynamics of Islam.

-In December 2011 Blair Palmer joined the Asia Foundation in Indonesia as the Director for Environmental Governance.
-He is managing a DFID-funded program Improving Governance of Land Use, Land Use Change and Forestry in Indonesia.
+Blair Palmer joined the Asia Foundation in Indonesia as the Director for Environmental Governance in December, 2011.
+He manages a DFID-funded program Improving Governance of Land Use, Land Use Change and Forestry in Indonesia.
 A cultural anthropologist by training, Blair has over a decade of experience as a researcher and development professional in Indonesia.

 Blair conducted research on environmental governance in Indonesia for The Asia Foundation, leading to a report entitled The Political Economy of Land Use, Land Use Change and Forestry at the Local Level in Indonesia.
 Previously he spent five years as a research consultant to the World Bank's Conflict and Development Program in Jakarta.
 Earlier in his career he worked as an academic advisor to a university development project in Papua province, worked with local NGOs in Indonesia and East Timor, and conducted two years of field research on migration and social change in rural Indonesia.